IBM-Bluemix-Docs/mass-data-migration/set-up-device.md

 To connect the device to your network, you need to configure two Ethernet connections.
 The first connection is for managing the device through a browser, and the second connection is for moving data across the same subnet where the source data is located.

-Configuring Ethernet connectivity on the device depends on the {{site.data.keyword.mdms_short}} device type that you receive.
+Configuring Ethernet connectivity on the device depends on the {{site.data.keyword.mdms_short}} device model that you receive.

 ### Setting up the RJ45 model
 {: #set-up-RJ45-model}